explorable-viz/esop2025/author-response/response.md

 composites is a "linked outputs" analysis of type O1 -> O2 or O2 -> O1.
-For linked inputs, we need to formulate f and g as a single Galois connection of type I -> O1 × O2 which can then be composed with its own dual in two different ways, one of which corresponds to a "linked inputs" analysis of type I -> I. This construction relies on projections having conjugates [expand].
+For linked inputs, we need to formulate f and g as a single Galois connection of type I -> O1 × O2 which can then be composed with its own dual in two different ways, one of which corresponds to a "linked inputs" analysis of type I -> I. This construction relies on projections having conjugates (so that for example the projection π₁: O1 × O2 -> O1 has a conjugate [id , const ⊥] : O1 -> O1 × O2 which supplies the bottom demand for the right view).

 ## 2. Correctness statements relating DDG to big-step evaluation and/or graph operators (Reviewers A and D)

+Reviewer A asks whether we could formulate a correctness theorem for the DDG, relating it to the big-step evaluation in 4 and/or graph operators in 3.

 ## Questions raised by Reviewer A